OSGeo/gdal/doc/source/drivers/raster/postgisraster.rst

       the server.
    -  **client_side**: The outDB raster filenames will be returned to the GDAL PostGISRaster client, which will open it on the client side.
-This implies that the filename stored on te server can be accessed by the client.
+This implies that the filename stored on the server can be accessed by the client.
    -  **client_side_if_possible**: The outDB raster filenames will be returned to the GDAL PostGISRaster client, which will check if it